shanaka-qe/lightrag-with-ui-local-setup/documents/code-walkthrough.md

 A comprehensive guide to understanding the LightRAG with UI codebase architecture, components, and implementation details.

+> **🏗️ Modular Architecture**: The system has been refactored into clean, single-responsibility modules for better maintainability and scalability.

 ## 📋 Table of Contents

 1. [Project Architecture](#project-architecture)